 However in my opinion, things began to change in the last 5 years.
 This wasn’t enough anymore.
 I saw a change in the economy and how much disposable income people had and what my customers were expecting from the shopper experience.
 They were now receiving so much stimulation from the comfort of their own home why would they choose to come to Dungannon to shop In DIGG?
 I now had to start fighting for my customer.

 This was when I decided I would embrace this “social media thing” everyone was talking about.
-For a few years I dabbled in and and things did begin to improve but I soon realised that people wanted to be able to access my product from their armchairs and so I made the daunting decision to .
+For a few years I dabbled in Facebook and Instagram and things did begin to improve but I soon realised that people wanted to be able to access my product from their armchairs and so I made the daunting decision to launch a website.

 Who do you seek advice from for your business?